 During 2014 and 2015, a collection of Turkish poems was also put together, most of them from pamphlets edited and translated into English by the poet Mevlut Ceylan.
 They are formatted in our usual way, ie with the original language on one side, and with the English translation beside and opposite.
 We have converted the poems into a slideshow for display on plasma screens.
 Each short poem appears onscreen for around 30 seconds, before being replaced by the next one.
 The rotation is continuous.
 The collection is available on request.

 In 2017, a multi-ethnic counselling service called Nafsiyat, based in north London, adopted the same idea for its waiting room.
-A large number of this project’s bilingual poems, carefully selected, has been uploaded as a continuous rotation on a large display screen.
-That screen has been placed in Nafsiyat’s waiting room, facing out from the wall.
+A large number of this project’s bilingual poems, carefully selected, was uploaded as a continuous rotation on a large display screen.
+That screen was placed in Nafsiyat’s waiting room, facing out from the wall.
 So here is a point of arrival and departure – Poems for…Nafsiyat’s waiting room wall.
 Nafsiyat have agreed that the slideshow they have put together can be used for other interested waiting rooms besides their own.

-Also in 2017, “Poems for…the wall” has replaced “Poems for…” as our overall title.
-And Joe has built another website for us.
+Also in 2017, which just happened to be the project’s 20th anniversary, “Poems for…the wall” replaced “Poems for…” as our overall title.
+And Joe built this second website.
 The old one had less flexibility and was beginning to look tired.

 The new title represents only a small change, in that the names of the collections will stay the same.
 But more and more “Poems for…” on its own didn’t say enough.
 The essential nature of the project, and what its main title should make immediately clear, is that this project is a free presentation of honest words that belong in the public realm.
 Poems for the hungry wall.
 Poems to fill a fraught and empty public space.